reactivecodes/scala-time/README.md

 information regarding copyright ownership

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use this work except in compliance with the License.
 You may obtain a copy of the License at

  [`http://www.apache.org/licenses/LICENSE-2.0`][4]